AB 1482: CA price control and just cause

 GOVERNOR’S ORDER ON RENT INCREASES

 The governor has issued an order prohibiting rent increases over 10% until December 31, 2019.
-As far as we understand it, that means any rent increase any tenant receives that’s over 10%.
+As far as we understand it, that means any rent increase any tenant receives that’s over 10%, but opinions differ about that.
 Please contact our office if you receive one before December 31, 2019.